Response API ignoring system message

 Once it was invoked, the free-form schema that could not be broken got broke.

-If the system message was later being ignored, with a search, later questions discovering search results don’t persist, more questions to invoke again, I would not be able to ask gpt-4o deliberately intrusive diagnostic questions:
+If it was true that the system message was later being ignored or not being placed, and also after a search, in later questions I would not be able to ask gpt-4o deliberately intrusive diagnostic questions:

 There is no reason to make a “conversational” classifier with actual API call history.
-The past usage can affect the quality, where your own multi-shot should be improving the quality.
+The past user input, divergent responses, and growing chat can affect the quality, where your multi-shot should be improving the quality with your own examples.